how to make a thick butcher block table

 You may find the below video helpful.
 It provides the full instruction with specific steps:

-This is also the final step in the guideline on how to make a thick butcher block table.
+This is also the final step in the guideline on how to make a butcher block table.
 You can now enjoy the result and use it for various purposes.
 Adding legs to the tabletop is the most common choice.

 Cleo metal leg design with an exquisite and modern look can highlight your living space effectively